-An ear examination may be done:
+An ear exam may be done:

 - As part of a routine physical exam.

 - To screen babies and children for hearing loss.

-- To determine the cause of symptoms such as earache, a feeling of pressure or fullness in the ear, or hearing loss.
+- To find the cause of symptoms such as earache, a feeling of pressure or fullness in the ear, or hearing loss.

 - To check for excess wax buildup or an object in the ear canal.

-- To monitor the effectiveness of treatment for an ear problem is working.
+- To see how the treatment for an ear problem is working.